-When a worker is unemployed a grant is provided to help ease their financial difficulties and facilitate their transition to another job.
-Included in the unemployment grant are a job-seeking allowance and an allowance intended to accelerate their re-employment.
+When a worker becomes unemployed a grant is provided to help ease their financial difficulties and facilitate their transition to another job.
+Included in the unemployment grant are a job-seeking allowance and an allowance intended to accelerate the re-employment process.

-Unemployment grant calculations: Unemployment grant total = 50% of avg. income X daily earnings
+Unemployment grant calculations: Unemployment grant total = 50% of avg. income c daily earnings

 According to one’s age at the time of unemployment and the period insured, one can receive an unemployment grant from a minimum of 90 days to a maximum of 240 days.

 In order to receive unemployment insurance, one needs to visit an employment support center with an identification card immediately upon becoming unemployed.
 Once at the employment support center, it is necessary to fill out and submit an employment seeker application form and a revenue and expenditure qualification application form.
 Once a person’s eligibility for an unemployment grant has been recognized, he/she should visit the employment support center every week and submit a report on positive efforts made for reemployment in order to continue receiving the unemployment grant.
 The grant will cease once the 12-month period expires.
 Once the unemployed individual gains employment or gains a source of income; he/she must report it immediately.

 Industrial accident compensation insurance is a statutory insurance designed to guarantee the income of an injured worker and his/her family.
 Under the Labor Standards Act, the state collects insurance premiums from employers and pays compensation to injured workers on behalf of their employers..
 The coverage now includes new industrial diseases, work-related exhaustion and stress.
 While prevention remains the best policy, compensation is provided to workers who are injured or to family members of deceased workers.